 - Time: Standing between you and a tray of maple pecan snickerdoodle cookies is a 2 hour chill time.
 Since we’re adding liquid (maple syrup), this cookie dough will over-spread in the oven without a couple hours in the refrigerator first.
 If you’re baking multiple cookie recipes at once, use this time to make a batch of shortbread!

-By the way, if you’re ever looking for a cut-out style cookie recipe using these flavors, try my maple cinnamon star cookies.
+By the way, if you’re ever looking for a cut-out style cookie recipe using these flavors, try my maple cinnamon cut-out cookies.

 Comparing Two Test Batches